 2. Showcase Who You Are As a Person

-Internship Coordinators understand that most interns aren’t going to have any real-world accounting experience, especially Sophomore or Junior year interns.
-So how do you prove to them you’d be a good fit?
+Internship Coordinators understand that most interns aren’t going to have any real-world accounting experience, especially interns in the second or third year of their bachelor’s degree.
+So how do you prove to them you’d be a good fit for their intern program?
 By being yourself.

-Internship Coordinators want to know how interns will work well with their staff, fit in with their organization, and work hard to represent the company and provide outstanding service to clients.
-Show employers you can do all of these things by chatting with them and talking about any specific instances where you’ve met these qualities, such as playing on a sports team, being apart of student government, or creating projects within your accounting courses.
+Internship Coordinators want to know interns will work well with their accounting team, fit in with their organization, and work hard to represent the company and provide outstanding service to clients.
+Even if you don’t have a wide variety of accounting skills yet, show employers you have the soft skills for the position by chatting with them about your experience playing on a sports team, being a part of student government, or working on accounting projects for your college courses.

 3. Cast a Wide Net

-Many organizations have internships, from Big 4 Accounting Firms to small Accounting departments with fewer than 3 employees.
+Many organizations have internship opportunities, from Big 4 Accounting Firms to small Accounting departments with fewer than 3 employees.
 They’re everywhere!
 It can be easy to think only larger finance/accounting firms provide value, but you might find you like the atmosphere at a smaller company better.
+Plus, it’s important to look at the internship’s job description to figure out what type of accounting work the company does.
+For instance, if you’re interested in corporate accounting, an internship in public accounting might not be the way to go.
 It’s all a learning experience, so as you start applying for accounting internships, consider a wide variety of firms with a wide variety of entry-level opportunities.

 How to Be A Successful Intern